|AIDS VIRUS CREATED TO DIMINISH BLACK POPULATION

 - What Population In North Carolina Is Affected With Hiv/aids?

-- Did Someone Create The Aids Virus
+- Was The Aids Virus Created In A Lab

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.